jasonroman/flot-topbar/README.md

 Even when including the plugin on your page, it is turned off by default.
 You may either turn it on for all series at once or for specific series.

+View the <a href="http://jasonroman.github.io/flot-topbar/example.html">example page</a> to see the plugin in action.

+---

 To turn on the plugin for all series:

     series: {